Australia-Chile Free Trade Agreement (ACl-FTA)

 Other areas that will benefit include energy (coal, LNG, renewable energy), agriculture (dairy, meat, ovine and bovine genetics, production technologies) and food and beverages, including wine.

-Please see the Department of Foreign Affairs and Trade website for comprehensive information on the ACI-FTA.
+Please visit the Department of Foreign Affairs and Trade website for comprehensive information on the ACl-FTA.

 Doing business in Chile